ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/accordion.md

 #### Data Attributes

-The following data attributes are available to use with the `ngpAccordionItem` directive:
+The following data attributes are applied to the `ngpAccordionItem` directive:

 | Attribute          | Description                                    | Value                      |
 | ------------------ | ---------------------------------------------- | -------------------------- |